Ajunku/alx-low_level_programming/0x01-variables_if_else_while/README.md

-# Readme for Variables If Else While project
+# Readme for Variables, If, Else, While project